Olympic Stadium (Montreal): Other

-1992 Concert Riot
+1992 concert riot

 On August 8, 1992, Metallica and Guns N' Roses co-headlined a North American Stadium tour Guns N' Roses/Metallica Stadium Tour with an included stop at Olympic Stadium.
-Several songs into Metallica's set; during the song Fade to Black, frontman and rhythm guitarist James Hetfield was accidentally burned by improper pyrotechnics forcing the band to cut their set short as Hetfield was rushed to the hospital.
-Lead guitarist Kirk Hammett, bassist Jason Newsted and drummer Lars Ulrich promised a makeup concert to quell the sold-out crowd of 54,666.
+Several songs into Metallica's set, during the song "Fade to Black", frontman and guitarist James Hetfield was accidentally burned by improper pyrotechnics, forcing the band to cut their set short as Hetfield was rushed to the hospital.
+Lead guitarist Kirk Hammett, bassist Jason Newsted, and drummer Lars Ulrich promised a makeup concert to quell the sold-out crowd of 54,666.
 The band would later perform two half-priced shows at the Montreal Forum in February 1993.
-After a two-hour and fifteen minute delay, Guns N' Roses performed a shortened set.
+After a two-hour and fifteen-minute delay, Guns N' Roses performed a shortened set.
 Singer Axl Rose later blamed the issues on bad audio and vocal problems.
-Following the set, an estimated crowd of 2,000 people began rioting within the stadium and surrounding areas, the fans would overturn police cars and set multiple bonfires within the stadium causing an estimated $600,000 in damage to the stadium and surrounding areas.
-The Expos' schedule was unaffected by the repairs made to the stadium as they had been on a seven-game away stretch.
-The Régie banned Guns N' Roses for life from the venue.
+Following the set, an estimated 2,000 people began rioting within the stadium and surrounding areas.
+The fans overturned police cars and set multiple bonfires within the stadium, causing an estimated $600,000 in damage to the stadium and surrounding areas.
+The Expos' schedule was unaffected by the repairs made to the stadium, as they had been on a seven-game road trip.
+The Régie banned Guns N' Roses from the venue.

-On August 11 and 13, 2023, as part of their M72 world tour playing two shows for every city, Metallica will return to the Olympic Stadium for the first time since the events.
+Metallica returned to Olympic Stadium on August 11 and 13, 2023, performing for the first time since the events as part of their M72 world tour.

 Attendance record

-Pink Floyd attracted the largest paid crowd to the Olympic Stadium: 78,322 people on July 6, 1977.
+Pink Floyd attracted the largest paid crowd to Olympic Stadium: 78,322 people on July 6, 1977.
 The second-largest crowd was 73,898 for Emerson, Lake & Palmer on August 26, 1977.
 The largest crowds for an opera performance were on June 16 and 18, 1988, with 63,000 to watch a production of Aida.